ESCOMP/CTSM/doc/source/users_guide/overview/introduction.rst

 Introduction
 ==============

-The Community Land Model (CLM5.0 in CESM2.0) is the latest in a series of global land models developed by t he CESM Land Model Working Group (LMWG) and maintained at the National Center for Atmospheric Research (NCAR).
+The Community Land Model (+|release| in CESM2.0) is the latest in a series of global land models developed by the CESM Land Model Working Group (LMWG) and maintained at the National Center for Atmospheric Research (NCAR).
 This guide is intended to instruct both the novice and experienced user on running CLM.
-This guide pertains to the latest version CLM5.0 in CESM2.0 available for download from the public release subversion repository as a part of CESM1.2.0.
+This guide pertains to the latest version +|version| in CESM2.0 available for download from the public release subversion repository as a part of CESM1.2.0.
 Documentation may be different if you are using an older version, you should either use the documentation for that release version, update to the latest version, or use the documentation inside your own source tree.
-There is information in the ChangeLog file and in the `What is new with CLM5.0 in CESM2.0 since previous public releases? <CLM-URL>`_ regarding the changes from previous versions of CESM.
+There is information in the ChangeLog file and in the `What is new with +|version| in CESM2.0 since previous public releases? <CLM-URL>`_ regarding the changes from previous versions of CESM.

 .. note:: This release of CLM5.0 in CESM1.2.0 includes BOTH CLM4.0